The International Investigations Review: France

 ii International cooperation

-France is a signatory to a variety of international treaties committing it to coordinate its substantive laws in areas of common concern, such as the OECD Anti-Bribery Convention of 1997, and international treaties concerning cooperation in the investigation of crimes, such the Hague Evidence Convention of 1970 and several others.
-It is also a signatory to a number of European conventions that facilitate the execution of arrest warrants and other criminal procedures within Europe.
+France is a signatory to a variety of international treaties committing it to coordinate its substantive laws in areas of common concern, such as the OECD Anti-Bribery Convention of 1997.
+It is a signatory to a number of European conventions that facilitate the execution of arrest warrants and other criminal procedures within Europe.
 French authorities coordinate closely with European cooperation agencies such as Europol and Eurojust, and with Interpol.
 'Red notices' communicated by Interpol are diligently pursued in France.
+France is also a participating state in the European Public Prosecutor's Office, which commenced its operational activities on 1 June 2021.

-In recent years, France has signed a number of MLATs and memoranda of understanding between investigative agencies, such as between the AMF, the SEC and other financial market watchdogs.
+In recent years, France has signed a number of MLATs and memoranda of understanding between investigative agencies, such as those between the AMF, the SEC and other financial market watchdogs.
 Importantly, the practical level of communication and cooperation between these agencies has visibly increased.
 As an example, US authorities now succeed in obtaining freeze orders concerning assets in France in a number of days rather than weeks, as was previously the case.
-The US Embassy in Paris maintains an Assistant United States Attorney on secondment from the DOJ, and approximately four agents of the Federal Bureau of Investigation, who work closely with their French counterparts in facilitating mutual aid; in addition, the French Ministry of Justice maintains a liaison magistrate in Washington, DC, to perform a similar coordination role with the US authorities.
+The US embassy in Paris maintains a US assistant attorney on secondment from the DOJ and approximately four agents of the Federal Bureau of Investigation, who work closely with their French counterparts in facilitating mutual aid; in addition, the French Ministry of Justice maintains a liaison magistrate in Washington, DC, to perform a similar coordination role with the US authorities.

 iii Local law considerations